aqiu384/p5r-walkthrough/src/walkthrough.md

 * Rain
 * **Do not need to reload chalk dodge**
 * Request "Sadism Is Just a Sign of Love" unlocked
-* Buy Imported Protein from sports shop
+* Buy Imported Protein from sports shop in Shibuya underground mall
 * Councillor Rank 4
 ##### Evening
 * Feed plant Bio Nutrients (Kindness +3)